guacsec/guac-docs/known-and-unknown.md

   Visualizer url: http://localhost:3000/?path=5,4,3,2,6964

   ```

-  The output is two separate tables: one for the “package name level” and the
+  The output has two separate tables: one for the “package name level” and the
   other at the “package version level”.
 Evidence/metadata nodes at the “package
   name level” apply to all the versions that come below it.
   “Package version level”, on the other hand, only applies to the